ashkaaar/NLP-chatbot/README.md

 The chatbot leverages techniques such as tokenization and generation to ensure accurate and comprehensive answers.

 Additionally, the `app.py` file contains the Streamlit user interface for accessing the `execute` function defined in `main.py`, in accordance with the project requirements.

+The custom dataset used for training the ChatGPT model is located in the `/NOTEBOOKS` directory.
+This dataset was meticulously crafted to capture a wide range of conversational scenarios, ensuring the model's adaptability to diverse user inputs.

+Following rigorous training, the fine-tuned model is stored in the `/MODELS` directory.
+This model has been optimized to deliver precise and contextually relevant responses, tailored specifically to the domain of the provided dataset.

+The original data used for training and validation purposes is stored in the `/DATA` directory.
+This data forms the foundation upon which the model learns and refines its understanding of the conversational domain.

+Upon completion of the fine-tuning process, the results are documented in the `/RESULTS` directory.
+These results provide insights into the performance and effectiveness of the fine-tuned model, serving as a valuable resource for evaluation and further refinement.